jackmaurer/jackmaurer.github.io/_posts/2020-01-05-nine-card-golf.md

 - Three cards of the same rank in a column count as zero points, but not if they're in a row or a diagonal.
 - No bonus is awarded for a two-by-two block of cards of the same rank.

 Lately I've been working on a fairly large project that's mainly web-based (more on that in a future post), which means I've had to wrestle with all the headaches and maddening idiosyncrasies of cross-browser JavaScript development, not to mention CSS.
-By the time I got back from my grandparents' last week, I desperately needed a break, so I decided to write a command-line version of nines (or nine-card golf, as it were) in my language of choice, [Python](https://www.python.org/).
+Last week, I found myself in desperate need of a break, so I decided to write a command-line version of nines (or nine-card golf, as it were) in my language of choice, [Python](https://www.python.org/).

 The first thing I did was open up IDLE and begin hammering away.